 Dry eraser markers for early writing practice

-Grab some colorful dry erase markers to pair with the printable bunny mats.
-Children can trace over the large shapes on the big bunnies, as well as the small shapes on the smaller bunnies.
+Grab some colorful dry erase markers to pair with the bunny shape mats.
+Have the children trace over the large shapes on the big bunnies, as well as the small shapes on the smaller rabbits.

 If you’re a busy teacher (and I suppose having the word “busy” there is a bit redundant . . . aren’t all teachers busy?), I’d love for you to check out the many done-for-you teacher resources we have at Preschool Teacher 101.